johanAurel/implementation-of-sql-in-js/README.md

 ### Part 2

 You'll have to come up with your own tests in the second half of the cold task where you'll be completing the `/api/students` endpoints.
-Be sure to follow the happy path, first testing the endpoints correctly before moving on to potential errors.
+Be sure to follow the happy path, first testing that you can get the endpoints working correctly before moving on to potential errors.

 #### Endpoints